wcarmon/docs/rust/jwt.md

 1. How to Create, Sign & Verify a [jwt](https://jwt.io/)
 1. Candidate libs for [jwt](https://jwt.io/)
     - Specifically: jsonwebtoken [rust docs](https://docs.rs/jsonwebtoken/latest/jsonwebtoken/), [github](https://github.com/Keats/jsonwebtoken]
+    - Con: forces you to use serde crate for your claims

 # GOTCHA
 1. JWT is heavily criticized